eayand/sample-business-tracker/README.md

 [Click to demo](https://sample-business-tracker-ve-b731cbb53a18.herokuapp.com/)

-# Next Steps
+# Features in the Works

-- Add plan type B and reorganize the plans section
+- Create Plan B data model and its UI on the customer detail page
+- Add alerts on dashboard for certain field changes
-- Set up a tasks dashboard with tasks created when certain fields of certain models change
+- Add tasks on dashboard for certain field changes
+- Times are currently in UTC; add a selection at the workplace level for US time zones
-- Integrate Google Maps API to select addresses
+- Integrate Google Maps API to select addresses of customers and brokers
+- Phase 2 of time zone improvements: Use Google Maps Time Zone API to allow admins to select their organization's time zone based on location of headquarters